devmx00/reverse-proxy/README.md

 ### Getting started

-Ensure docker is installed and docker daemon running before proceeding with the following steps.
+Ensure docker is installed and docker daemon is running before proceeding with the following steps.

-**1. Run**
+**1. Start application**

     docker compose up